 - 4.1 The Board should have a balance of skills, experience and diversity of perspectives appropriate for the requirements of the Company's business and should ensure that changes to its composition can be managed without undue disruption.
 The Board should also have a balanced composition of executive, non-executive and independent non-executive directors (including external directors) to ensure that active, unbiased and diverse advice is brought to the Company and that there is a strong independent element on the Board which can effectively exercise independent judgement.
-To the extent permitted by law and the Company's Articles of Association, the Board should comprise such number of directors as deemed appropriate by the Board for the efficient functioning of the Company. - 4.2 The Board should include non-executive directors of sufficient calibre and number for their views to carry weight, and at least one-third of the Board and three directors must comprise independent non-executive directors.
-The independent non-executive directors should be identified in all corporate communications that disclose the names of directors. - 4.3 The Company will maintain on its website and on the website of the Stock Exchange an updated list (in English and Chinese) of all its directors, their role and function, and whether they are executive, non-executive or independent non-executive directors.
+To the extent permitted by law and the Company's Articles of Association, the Board should comprise such number of directors as deemed appropriate by the Board for the efficient functioning of the Company. - 4.2 The Company should maintain and disclose in the corporate governance report a CGC B.1.5 board skills matrix setting out information including: - (a) details of the mix of skills that the Board currently has; - (b) an explanation of how the combination of skills, experience and diversity of the Directors serves the Company's purpose, values, strategy and desired culture; and - (c) (where applicable) details of any further skills that the Board is looking to acquire, its plans to acquire such further skills, and how the plans made in the previous year(s) were achieved or progressed in the reporting year. - 4.3 The Board should include non-executive directors of sufficient calibre and number for their views to carry weight, and at least one-third of the Board and three directors must comprise independent non-executive directors.
+The independent non-executive directors should be identified in all corporate communications that disclose the names of directors.

+4.4 The Company will maintain on its website and on the website of the Stock Exchange an updated list (in English and Chinese) of all its directors, their role and function, and whether they are executive, non-executive or independent non-executive directors.